delperdang/lexcredendi/README.md

 # LexCredendi

-This is a simple Django 3 project configured to be deployed on AWS Elastic Beanstalk with a MySQL RDS instance.
+This is a simple Django 3 project configured to be deployed on AWS with a MySQL RDS instance.
 The function of this web app is to provide quick access to prayers, apologetics, readings and more to support Catholic users.

 ## Features